agda/agda/doc/user-manual/language/with-abstraction.lagda.rst

 In this case ``...`` expands to ``filter p (x ∷ xs)``.
 There are three cases where you have to spell out the left-hand side:

 - If you want to do further pattern matching on the original arguments.

 - When the pattern matching on the intermediate result refines some of the other arguments (see :ref:`dot-patterns`).

-- To disambiguate the clauses of nested with abstractions (see `Nested with-abstractions`_ below).
+- To disambiguate the clauses of nested with abstractions (see :ref:`nested-with-abstractions` below).

 ..
   ::